jlevy/og-equity-compensation/README.md

 (happy and horror) of taking equity comp, eg., why should we learn more, why should we care?)

+🚧 Some history of the rise of equity compensation in the US and how it links to focus on shareholder value.
+Any links about positive/negative/controversial aspects of this broad economic trend?

 Many people learn the basic ideas of stock, stock options, or RSUs from personal experience or from colleagues or helpful friends who have been through it before.
 In fact, equity compensation is complex enough it’s usually only fully understood by tax